 In 2019, ASME issued BPV Code, Section XI, Division 2, "Requirements for Reliability and Integrity Management (RIM) Programs for Nuclear Power Plants" (Ref.
-11).
+12).
 In RG 1.246, "Acceptability of ASME Code, Section XI, Division 2, 'Requirements for Reliability and Integrity Management (RIM) Programs for Nuclear Power Plants,' for Non-Light Water Reactors," (Ref.
-12), the NRC endorsed (with conditions) the use of ASME BPV Code, Section XI, Division 2, for non-LWR ISI.
+13), the NRC endorsed (with conditions) the use of ASME BPV Code, Section XI, Division 2, for non-LWR ISI.

-ASME BPV Code, Section XI, Division 2, does not call for a specific risk-informed ISI program to be implemented but rather allows the applicant to propose a program specific to the design and technology of the non-LWR, based on input from expert panels and considering the degradation mechanisms relevant to the materials and the operating conditions of the design.
+ASME BPV Code, Section XI, Division 2, allows the applicant to propose a program specific to the design and technology of the non-LWR, based on input from expert panels and considering the degradation mechanisms relevant to the materials and the operating conditions of the design.
 In following ASME BPV Code, Section XI, Division 2, the application needs to describe how component reliability targets are derived from the PRA, how the components in the program and the corresponding inspection intervals are selected, and how the applicant's reliability and integrity management strategies will be able to demonstrate that the reliability targets are met.
 Applicants may refer to ASME BPV Code, Section XI, Division 1, for information on inspection methods and frequencies within the conditions for which the Division 1 specifies their use, although each applicant is ultimately responsible for proposing a risk-informed ISI program appropriate for its own design and technology.

 ASME BPV Code, Section XI, Division 2, also contains acceptance criteria for the inspections; however, these apply only in the temperature range allowed in ASME BPV Code, Section III, "Rules for Construction of Nuclear Facility Components," Division 1 (Ref.
-13).
-Appropriate justification for flaw evaluation acceptance criteria for any components that will be used in applications in which the temperature exceeds the temperature limits specified in the ASME BPV Code, Section III, Division 1 should be provided as part of the information to be included in an application.
+14).
+Note that ASME has issued a flaw evaluation Code Case extending the acceptance criteria into the elevated temperature range.
+Unless the new ASME Code Case is approved by the NRC, appropriate justification for flaw evaluation acceptance criteria for any components that will be used in applications in which the temperature exceeds the temperature limits specified in the ASME BPV Code, Section III, Division 1, should be provided as part of the information to be included in an application.

 The scope of a risk-informed ISI program should include all piping, pressure-retaining components, and component supports that perform safety-related and safety-significant functions, as well as piping or other components whose failure could prevent SSCs from performing their safety functions.
-Therefore, the reviewer should confirm that the scope of the applicant's proposed risk-informed ISI program includes all safety-related and safety-significant piping and components (including supports and snubbers).
+Therefore, the NRC staff reviewer should confirm that the scope of the applicant's proposed risk-informed ISI program includes all safety-related and safety-significant piping and components (including supports and snubbers).

-The reviewer should confirm that the PRA models all of the SSCs that are part of the ISI program and models the piping in segments to identify the most risk significant piping sections and welds.
+The reviewer should confirm that the PRA models all of the SSCs that are part of the ISI program and consider the degradation mechanisms associated with the materials, temperature, and coolant used in the design.
 In addition, the reviewer should evaluate how risk information is used to guide (1) the selection of the inspection locations during each inspection interval, (2) the inspection frequency for each location, (3) the inspection technique to be used, and (4) how the selection process varies from one inspection interval to the next to cover all components of interest.

-The reviewer should confirm that the application clearly describes the applicable regulations, codes and standards and other guidance documents used in the development of the ISI program and provides justification for any alternatives or exemptions.
+The reviewer should confirm that the application clearly describes the applicable regulations, codes and standards, and other guidance documents used in the development of the ISI program, and that provides justification for any alternatives or exemptions.